Lifepath, 2024

 A civic poster series designed to inspire action through art, rooted in community identity and spanning two pivotal elections

 Created for a local get-out-the-vote campaign hosted by Uptown Studio, The #DRINKTHISANDVOTE posters are an ongoing project that blends civic urgency with personal expression.
-The work was printed, displayed, and distributed across Sacramento in election years 2020 and 2024, using a familiar landmark–Tower Bridge–representing interconnectedness, perspective, and power.
+The work was printed, displayed, and distributed across Sacramento in election years 2020 and 2024, using a familiar landmark; the Tower Bridge, representing interconnectedness, perspective, and power.

 This project stems from a belief that visual language can power social change.
 Developed during the emotionally charged election years of 2020 and 2024, the posters serve as a quiet but firm call to action.
 With the divisive nature of politics today, remaining engaged in civil discourse is essential for democracy even when the future feels uncertain.
 The posters, are just meant to inspire hope, whether they justturn heads or actually get someone to the ballots.
 These posters argue for the power of doing the least possible to shape the future, and getting people to the ballots is sometimes half the battle.
 The act of voting becomes an expression of hope, it's how communities are built, regardless of the winner or loser.